HornPenguin/Booklet/documents/user/about.rst

 * `bookletimposer <https://kjo.herbesfolles.org/bookletimposer/>`_: (Linux), in developing.
 Linux version PyBooklet.
 Using PyPDF2
 * `PDFBooklet <https://pdfbooklet.sourceforge.io/wordpress/>`_: (Winows, Linux), Supports general pdf modulation routines of PyPDF2.
 It provides preview, custom mapping, transformations.
 It supports sufficiently large routines for imposition, but you needs to calculate page layouts and imposition on a page.
 * `Microsoft Word <https://support.microsoft.com/en-us/office/create-a-booklet-or-book-in-word-dfd94694-fa4f-4c71-a1c7-737c31539e4a>`_ and `Adobe Acrobat Reader <https://support.microsoft.com/en-us/office/create-a-booklet-or-book-in-word-dfd94694-fa4f-4c71-a1c7-737c31539e4a>`_: (Winows, Mac), They are supporting simple booklet printing (4 sheets).
+* Imposition Wizard:
+* `Bookbinder's Collator <https://apps.apple.com/us/app/bookbinders-collator/id892137377?mt=12>`: Supports OSX only.
+* `A-PDF <http://a-pdf.com/imposition/index.htm>`_: Commercial Windows program

 Useful programs with HornPenguin Booklet

 * `PDFsam Basic <https://pdfsam.org/download-pdfsam-basic/>`_: Free open source PDF modulation program.
 * `PDFBooklet <https://pdfbooklet.sourceforge.io/wordpress/>`_: It is an alternative of HornPenguin Booklet, but also it can make up for some abcent part of HPBooklet.
-* `Scribus <https://www.scribus.net/>`: Scribus is an open source desktop publishing software.
+* `Scribus <https://www.scribus.net/>`_: Scribus is an open source desktop publishing software.
 There was a discussion about imposition routine in Scribus community and those records influenced to this project.

 .. seealso:: :ref:`Credits <credit>`